How to Respond to Freezing Weather Conditions in Your Pool

 Suffering freeze damage?
 Leslie's is here to help!
-Stop by your local Leslie's store to speak with one of our pool care experts, or give us a call at 1-800-LESLIES to set up an in-person or virtual service appointment.
+Stop by your local Leslie's to speak with one of our pool care experts, or request a service appointment online.
 If you're looking for specific parts and equipment, check out our diverse online selection of replacement products:

 Weather can be really unpredictable, especially in winter.
 If you own a pool in a warmer climate, unexpected freezing temperatures and severe winter weather can cause a lot of damage to the pool, especially if you're not prepared for it.